DCX-Team-knowledge/SFDC-Dev-Best-Practices/README.md

 We encourage contributions to help improve this repository.
 To maintain consistency and quality, please review the [Contributing Guidelines](Contributing/README.md) before making any changes.
 Whether you're fixing a bug, adding a new feature, or suggesting improvements, ensure your code follows our coding standards, is properly documented, and goes through peer review via pull requests.

 ### Documentation
-Good documentation is essential.
-Make sure to document your code thoroughly and follow the guidelines in our [Documentation Best Practices](Best_Practices/Documentation/README.md).
+Clear and comprehensive documentation is essential for the success and maintainability of any project.
+Ensure that all code and configurations are well-documented using concise language and meaningful comments.
+Follow the [Documentation Best Practices](Best_Practices/Documentation/README.md) to create consistent, informative, and easy-to-understand documentation that helps both current and future developers efficiently navigate the project.

+This highlights the importance of good documentation and directs contributors to the best practices.

 ## Resources
 Here you’ll find a curated list of useful tools, external documentation, and training resources: